Genting Sempah–Genting Highlands Highway: History

 The Genting Sempah–Genting Highlands Highway used to be a private highway owned by Genting Highlands Resort.
 Construction of the access road to Genting Highlands began on 18 August 1965 and took four years to complete from Genting Sempah to Mount Ulu Kali's peak.
 The access road finally opened on 31 March 1969 in conjunction with the official laying of the foundation stone for the Genting Hotel (the then Highlands Hotel) by the then-Prime Minister Tunku Abdul Rahman Putra Al-Haj.
-In 2001, a new bypass Chin Swee Bypass was designed as a downhill route from the summit to the downhill Chin Swee Temple was constructed and completed in 2005.
+In 2001, a new bypass Chin Swee Bypass was designed as a downhill route from the summit to the downhill Chin Swee Caves Temple was constructed and completed in 2005.
 The construction of the new bypass was regarded as one of the most astonishing engineering projects in Malaysia.

 In 2021 and 2022, Genting Sempah was closed due to landslides caused by heavy rains that were exacerbated by climate change.